 15. Don’t stop too soon

-Once the sun dips below the horizon the sky is often at it’s most impressive, so be prepared to keep on shooting for a while beyond the official sunset time.
+Once the sun dips below the horizon the sky is often at it’s most impressive, so keep on photographing for a while beyond the official sunset time.

-For this, though you’ll definitely need to be very aware of low light levels and will probably need a tripod, or something to rest your camera on.
+You’ll definitely need to be very aware of low light levels and might need a tripod, or something to rest your camera on.

 Once the sun dips below the horizon the light for portrait photography is very soft and still has a gentle golden glow.
 On this occasion though it was a cloudless sky, so the sunset itself wasn’t impressive.